Skip to main content

 “What letters?”
 Dada interrupted with a frown.

-“What should I tell about the shame she has caused us, Rudra Babu?”
+“What should I tell you about the shame she has caused us, Rudra Babu?”
 Kakima lamented.
 “I found letters in her notebook, of the shameless kind.”
 Lata looked up, first at Kakima, then at me.
 “I told her Kaku she should get married off.”

 “Look what happens when you pity orphans and bring them into your home, Thamma.”
 Thamma looked a little shocked at Dada’s statement as Ananta stood up.
 Lata fell back a step as Kakima hung her head in shame.
 “Ma made a mistake, and Bibha is paying for it.”